PuchatekwSzortach/books/books_to_read.md

 - Patent Strategy: For Researchers and Research Managers - H. Jackson Knight
 - Hello, Startup: A Programmer's Guide to Building Products, Technologies, and Teams - Yevgeniy Brikman
 - Rest: Why You Get More Done When You Work Less - Alex Soojung-Kim Pang
+- Hard Thing About Hard Things - Ben Horowitz
+- The Alliance: Managing Talent in the Networked Age - Reid Hoffman
+- Building a StoryBrand: Clarify Your Message So Customers Will Listen - Donald Miller
+- Zero to One: Notes on Startups, or How to Build the Future - Peter Thiel

 ### Microservices:
 Microservice Architecture: Aligning Principles, Practices, and Culture